SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 \subsection{Baseline tools}

 For fair comparison with \aspectTool, the baseline tools must satisfy the following criteria: \begin{enumerate} \item Like \aspectTool, they should be static analyzers.
 In this way, we exclude dynamic approaches that require program execution, such as concolic testing. \item They should support the analysis of \python code, enabling them to analyze source code from our dataset. \item They should be able to detect and locate security vulnerabilities (so that their vulnerability detection capabilities can be compared).
-This means excluding static approaches not explicitly designed for vulnerability analysis, e.g., symbolic execution or linting tools. \end{enumerate} Based on the above, we identified the following four state-of-the-art tools for comparison with \aspectTool.
+This means excluding static approaches not explicitly designed for vulnerability analysis, e.g., symbolic execution or linting tools. \item They should be maintained (i.e., they should have received at least a new commit within the last year). \item They should be freely available to ensure the reproducibility of our experiments. \item They should provide command-line interface (CLI) support for our experiments; this means excluding tools that require a graphical interface. \item They should not provide results obtained by simply combining results from multiple tools. \end{enumerate} Based on the above, we identified the following four state-of-the-art tools for comparison with \aspectTool.